-Opioid Detox Center in Sebring
+Opioid Withdrawal Management in Sebring

 Opiates and opioids – or narcotics – are drugs that act on opioid receptors in the central nervous system to produce effects like those of morphine.
 Medically, opioids are used to treat moderate to severe and chronic pain, including anesthesia.
 Other medical uses of opioids include suppression of diarrhea, replacement therapy for opioid use disorder, reversing opioid overdose, and suppressing cough.
 This group of pain-relieving drugs, while effective, are some of the most addictive substances in the world.
 For those battling opioid use disorder, our opioid detox center can offer the medical care you need to take the first step toward recovery.